coolsuse/piCorePlayer-Album_Player/README.md

-# Album_Player for piCorePlayer
+# Album Player for piCorePlayer

-Script to install RoonBridge on recent PiCorePlayer OS
+Script to install Album Player on PiCorePlayer OS

 Login to PiCorePlayer using ssh, default login: tc password: piCore